Outliers Dimensions that Disrupt Transformers Are Driven by Frequency: Discussion

 \subsection{Outliers in Transformer Pre-training}

-Prior work \cite{KovalevaKulshreshthaEtAl_2021_BERT_Busters_Outlier_Dimensions_that_Disrupt_Transformers} showed that the outliers are present in a large number of Transformer-based Language Models.
-We complement their evidence, finding outliers in the Vision Transformer (\cref{tab:vit_outliers}).
-This suggests that the outliers are a feature of the architecture even with pre-training on non-language data.
-However we were unable to identify outliers in protein and audio Transformers, which we attribute to significantly smaller vocabulary size in these models.
+Prior work \cite{KovalevaKulshreshthaEtAl_2021_BERT_Busters_Outlier_Dimensions_that_Disrupt_Transformers} showed that the outliers are present in a large number of Transformer-based LMs.
+We provide complementary evidence for the Vision Transformer (\cref{tab:vit_outliers}).
+However, we were unable to identify outliers in protein and audio Transformers, which we attribute to significantly smaller vocabulary size.
+This finding hints towards the training data distribution being at the core of the outlier phenomenon.

 \citet{KovalevaKulshreshthaEtAl_2021_BERT_Busters_Outlier_Dimensions_that_Disrupt_Transformers} also show that outliers emerge early in pre-training (after 50K steps for BERT-medium).
-We extend that experiment by investigating the fully pre-trained BERT-base by \citet{sellam2022the-multiberts} We find that the impact of outliers on the model grows up steadily until step $10^6$.
+We extend that experiment by investigating the fully pre-trained BERT-base by \citet{sellam2022the-multiberts}, we find that the impact of outliers on the model grows up steadily until step $10^6$.
 After that step the outlier effect is inconsistent between checkpoints, and the full model performance saturates.
 An interesting question for future work is what happens after outlier removal stops degrading model performance (around step $10^6$), and whether it could be used as an early stopping criterion.